Mastering Interval Workouts: Speed, Heat, and Cold Strategies

 The science of intervals

-Research consistently shows that interval training improves both aerobic capacity (VO₂max) and running economy more efficiently than steady‑state mileage.
-By alternating high‑intensity bursts with recovery, you stress the cardiovascular system in short, controllable bursts, prompting adaptations such as increased mitochondrial density and better lactate clearance.
-A 2018 meta‑analysis of endurance athletes found that athletes who incorporated 2‑3 interval sessions per week saw a 5‑10% improvement in race pace compared with those who relied solely on long runs.
+Interval training strengthens both aerobic capacity (VO₂max) and running economy more effectively than simply logging steady miles.
+A 2018 meta-analysis of endurance athletes found that athletes who incorporated 2-3 interval sessions per week saw a 5-10% improvement in race pace.

 1. Hot-day “effort-based” intervals